 Look around and you’ll see that unworthiness taints nearly everyone, leaving many, many people giving up their dreams and never living authentically.
 Instead they live in compromise, in unsatisfying relationships and working for others instead of living a professional passion.

 Several of Jeff’s other stories exemplified this.
-He believed, for example, that hardly anyone succeeds at comedy, and so he couldn’t either.
-He felt certain his comedic content would be “too edgy” for audiences, even though he acknowledged the most successful modern day comedians owe their massive success to “edgy” content.
+He believed, for example, that hardly anyone succeeds in entertainment, and so he couldn’t either.
+He felt certain his performances would be “too edgy” for audiences, even though he acknowledged the most successful modern day entertainers owe their massive success to “edgy” content.

-Even when I explained that many comedians have successful careers in many ways besides the stage, his beliefs blocked his ability to see these possibilities.
-Instead, he said just thinking about being a comedian was “scary”.
+Even when I explained that many people have successful careers in many ways besides the stage, his beliefs blocked his ability to see these possibilities.
+Instead, he said just thinking about being an entertainer was “scary”.

 After soothing his resurfaced fears, we talked a little more about his trans-attraction before closing the session.